 3. Picking at Scabs and Improper Wound Care

 All those who suffer from acne scars, listen up—if you wouldn’t pick at a healing wound, don’t pick your acne.
 Believe it or not, one of the ways your body responds to injury involves over producing melanin, possibly resulting in a brown patch.

 Related: How to Treat Adult Acne

 In case you were looking for another reason to quit cigarettes, they’re ruining your skin.
 All of the toxic chemicals in cigarettes deplete the antioxidants in your body and produces more free radicals.
 Those free radicals damage your skin cells, which then replicate more damaged skin cells, so your likelihood of forming dark spots increases exponentially the more you smoke.

-Yup, yet another way stress messes with your body and skin!
+Yup, yet another way stress messes with your body and skin.
 When you’re stressed out, your body can send your hormones out of whack, triggering responses that lead to breakouts and rashes, while leaving you vulnerable to other ailments as your free radical numbers increase.
-It’s definitely in your best interest—inwards and outwards—to take time to Zen out once in a while.
+It’s definitely in your best interest—inwards and outwards—to take the time to Zen out once in a while.